 Gallery: Perfect for explaining a concept with a carrousel.
-For example: A multi-step process.
+For example, A multi-step process.

 Tip: Good advice is to take advantage of images when you need to convey key ideas in your courses.
-If you use impacting images that result in students’ feelings, you will achieve that they absorb concepts quickly and will help them to remember what they learned.
+If you use impacting images that result in students’ feelings, you will achieve that they absorb concepts quickly and help them remember what they learned.

 Tip: Unsplash is working on indexing in Spanish, so we recommend looking for images in English.